freeCodeCamp/chapter/CONTRIBUTING.md

 * If you don't have a running app at [GraphQL Playground](https://chapter-server.herokuapp.com/graphql).
 (Note, this is a free-tier of Heroku.
 Hit refresh every minute or two if the page fails to load and it should eventually "wake" the server.)

 ## .env Configuration File

+An important, local _.env_ configuration file exists in the root code directory.
+It's used to store [environment variables](https://en.wikipedia.org/wiki/Environment_variable) and their associated values.

+Any changes to _.env_ **will not and should not** be committed into your _origin_ fork or the _Chapter_ _upstream_.
+Plus, a _.gitignore_ rule exists to prevent it.
+Do not remove this rule or otherwise attempt to commit your _.env_ to any Git repository.

-An important local _.env_ configuration file is used to store variables and values which are unique to your local development environment.
-Anything changes to _.env_ will **not** be committed by Git into your _origin_ fork or the _Chapter_ _upstream_ because it will be ignored based on rule in _.gitignore_.
-This is important because _.env_ will contain "secrets" (usernames, passwords, API keys) and values which are specific to you and your local development environment.
+Keeping your _.env_ out of the repositories is important because the file will contain "secrets" (usernames, passwords, API keys) and other values which are specific to you and your local development environment.

 The _.env_ file is automatically created via the (**Running the Application**)[#running-the-application] section when you follow **Step 1 - Install Node and Run npx**.

-This pattern is based on the [dotenv package](https://www.npmjs.com/package/dotenv) which is also popular in other frameworks and programming languages.
+This configuration pattern is based on the [dotenv package](https://www.npmjs.com/package/dotenv) and is also popular in other frameworks and programming languages.

 The initial values of the _.env_ will be copied from the _.env.example_ file.
 However, you should **not** attempt to add any of your personal configuration values / secrets to the _.env.example_ file.
 The purpose of _.env.example_ is as a template to declare any variable names the application will need and any values in it are "dummy" / example values purely as a guide to help other developers with their _.env_ file.